jaspector

 A zoning/building permit is required for construction of new non-farm structures, additions, substantial alterations, and placement of manufactured or modular homes in the unincorporated county.
 Confirm specific thresholds with the Zoning Administrator.

-Typical processing time is Contact Zoning Administrator for current processing times; Conditional Use Permits allow minimum 4-8 weeks.
+Building permit processing times in unincorporated Morrill County, NE typically run Contact Zoning Administrator for current processing times; Conditional Use Permits allow minimum 4-8 weeks.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Morrill County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20+ acres producing $1,000+ in farm products per year are exempt from county zoning permit requirements per Neb.
 Rev. Stat. § 23-114.03; Bona fide agricultural buildings for private farm use are exempt from NSFM plan review.
 Note: The county board may determine whether farm residences are subject to zoning permit requirements; confirm scope with the Zoning Administrator.
 NSFM exemption applies only to bona fide agricultural buildings for private farm use, not farm residences or commercial agricultural operations.
+When in doubt, confirm with the local building department before starting work.